Why We Love It

 Most dog walkers are self-employed and operate their own dog-walking businesses.
 However, some may be employed by pet stores, animal shelters, kennels, or doggy day cares to ensure dogs in the business’s care are properly exercised.

-Can I Become a Dog Walker?
+How To Become a Dog Walker

 Dog Walker Salary Data